alexrodic/Conscience-by-Design/README.md

 The Conscience Layer is designed as a supervisory module that governs and influences the decision-making pipeline of an AI system.
 It does not replace underlying models but evaluates their behavior, enforces ethical constraints, and maintains continuous alignment with human dignity and social stability.
 This architecture mirrors biological models of conscience, where higher-order evaluative systems modulate behavior.

 The prototype includes a cryptographically verifiable audit chain using SHA-256 hashes, ensuring transparency and traceability for all ethical evaluations.
 Every decision passes through an immutable log, enabling reproducible accountability and preventing tampering.
-The layer also integrates explainability methods—SHAP and LIME—to illuminate which features contribute to ethical states, allowing engineers and auditors to analyze ethical deviations.
+The layer also integrates explainability methods-SHAP and LIME-to illuminate which features contribute to ethical states, allowing engineers and auditors to analyze ethical deviations.

 Key elements include:
 - A complete Python implementation of the Conscience Layer architecture